Mega-DatA-Lab/SpectralLDA-Spark/README.md

 ```

 ### Example Results
 We give the example results on the [UCI Bag of Words NYTimes Dataset](https://archive.ics.uci.edu/ml/datasets/bag+of+words).
 Suppose we placed the docword and vocabulary files under `/home/ubuntu/data`.
+For efficient parallel reading of data in Spark decompress all files.
 Within the `sbt` console,

 ```scala
 import megadata.spectralLDA.utils.Datasets